stolab/gweb3/README.md

 contract.Function["HelloWorld"].Call("MySuperName")
 ```

->  If you have to create and actual transaction (ie: not calling a view/pure function), you have to have your own node running in which you have unlock the sender adress.
+>  If you have to create an actual transaction (ie: not calling a view/pure function), you have to have your own node running in which you have unlock the sender adress.
 (In geth this is achieve with the `--unlock` paramters)